Try Telling Your Story.

 Clearly, from this passage, my self-boasting is as I suspected, very wrong!
 However, when I consider how I should be boasting in the Lord, my mind wanders to the concept of one’s testimony.

-In recent years, I have heard pastors and other Biblical teachers move from the word testimony to story.
+I have heard pastors and other Biblical teachers move from the word testimony to story.
 Personally, I get great joy from hearing a good story.
 Now that I say that, I figure who doesn’t?

-Usually, this is because the story begins with a series of events in the person’s life that are all connected, but not evident until after salvation.
+Usually, this is because the story begins with a series of events in the person’s life that are all connected, but not clear until after salvation.
 After the fact, they see how God was always there.

-So today, if we’re up for the challenge; why not tell someone our story?
+Why not tell someone our story?

-- Or perhaps more specific like, “do you want to hear about the day that my life changed?“
+- Or perhaps more specific like, “Do you want to hear about the day that my life changed?“